slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
+> *"You can discover what your enemy fears most by observing the means he uses to frighten you."
+-- Eric Hoffer*

 - What’s your advantage: informational, analytical, or behavioral?
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
 -->